eric1foard/quick-budget/README.md

 # Roadmap

 ## Now
-#### Branch `unregistered-user-demo-version`
+#### Branch `ids-indexes-comments-readme`
-- This branch will mostly update the Budget component.
-The primary goal is to let unregistered users try out the calculator, and have the option to save and register if they'd like.
-There are also some smaller adjustments that will be made in this branch, also related to the Budget component
--- ✓ When a user saves for the first time, add their budget info to db.
--- ✓ add a button for budget from home
--- ✓ Add start now button to navbar when no user is logged in.
--- ✓ Allow users without profiles to use, like a demo -- ✓ When an unregistered user clicks save, let them sign up and save info -- ✓ Make the save button look nicer.
--- ✓ Add a loading image for while the GET requests are being made.
--- ✓ Add something after user saves using sweetalert -- ✓ Track if user has made changes.
-If they have, warn them before leaving page.
--- ✓ Add a close button to the signup modal
--- ✓ Don't allow users to have the same username
--- Use only sweetalert react package?

-- new branch:
--- Add in id's
+This branch will be a general sweep of the App with a few minor changes to make to the code, but mostly will be centered around adding comments and creating a real README.

+- add in id's so react will stop yelling at me
--- make sure indexes are working on income and expense items
+- make sure indexes are working on income and expense items

-- New branch:
+- Use only sweetalert react package?
--- 1) add in extensive code comments
+- add in extensive code comments
--- 2) Make Readme nicer
+- Make Readme nicer
+- Consolidate "npm start" and "nodemon index/server"

+Also:
 - get logic out of controller and into models (?)
 - Beautify dashboard.

 ### Next:
 - User Controller
--- get logic out of controller and into models (?)
 -- reduce repitition between user/expense logic

-- Starting App
--- Consolidate "npm start" and "nodemon index/server"

-- README
--- Improve it for others to read!

 - Dashboard
 -- Finish making it look nice
--- Add some other insights or tools (saving goals, loan calculator, etc)
+-- Add some other insights or tools (saving goals, loan calculator, etc) -- Forecast - calculate accumulating savings over months, or diminishing from total.
+User can enter goal.
+-- show percentages of income/expenses - in pie chart?

+- DB
+-- Let user save multiple versions of their budget.
+For example, they can have one version where they have x rent or y rent.

 - To Turn into Components
 -- (none at the moment)

 - About Me
 -- Add one, why not.
 Link it from the bottom nav (and top?)

-- Dashboard
--- Displays result of what user entered.
--- Forecast - calculate accumulating savings over months, or diminishing from total.
-User can enter goal.